Pallav1M/my-website/README.md

 ## Victory Attempt

 This is the final and I know that I will be successful in resolving conflicts this time.

+## Very Irritated Attemot

+This is the last attempt for the day, and I really pray that this works.
+If not, I will go ahaead and have tea and calm myself down, and relax, and try again tomorrow.